-Back in June, Facebook announced that they would soon launch new video advertising capabilities consisting of post-view CTA buttons, building an audience of people who viewed your video for later targeting and expanded video metrics.
+Back in June, Facebook announced that they would soon launch new video advertising capabilities consisting of post-view CTA buttons, building an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of people who viewed your video for later targeting and expanded video metrics.

 These things are now here!